ZeissVisionScienceLab/HMD-FOV/README.md

 ## Motivation:
 The idea behind this project is to offer a simple, reliable, and easy-to-use method to measure the field of view (FOV) yield by virtual reality headsets.

+## What is the field of view (FOV)?
+The field of view (FOV) is the area covered by the visual field of a human eye, it is defined in degrees of visual angle.
+## Why is it important?
+The field of view is important for the quality of the visual experience of a virtual reality headset.
+Small field of views restrict the available content at glance and can worsen the user experience.
+Small FoVs can also change our perception.
+Furthermore, vision science and psychophysical experiments rely on accurate stimulus size and positioning, which can not be achieve without an accurate measurement of the field of view.
+## What can I expect on this webpage?
+In this webpage we included the data from our article and a quick overview of what was measeured.
+We intend to mantain it and update it with further headsets measured.
+However, this webpage does not intent to provide a detailed analysis of the data, nor to explain how the measurements were taken.
+For a detailed explanation of the methods used, please refer to the [article](https://rdcu.be/cE7D2).
 ## Data Table:
 The following table contains the values of the different headsets' fields of view at their typical eye relief distance.